efroemling/ballistica/src/meta/README.md

-# BallisticaCore Generated Files

-This directory should contain files used to generated code
+# Ballistica Meta Source

+Code in this directory is used for Ballistica's 'meta' build targets.
+These targets generate source code using other source code as inputs.